 The Society’s journal is published annually and is highly regarded throughout Wales and beyond.
 Members of the Society can take out a subscription.
-Copies are also on sale at Society events, and through various retail outlets in Brecon.
+Copies are also on sale at Society events, and through various local retail outlets.
 Some back numbers are available from the Assistant Editor.

-The Journal is part of the National Library’s digitalisation programme: this means that all back numbers up to five years will be available on-line on the website of the National Library.
+The Journal is part of the National Library’s digitalisation programme: this means that after five years back numbers will be available at ‘Welsh Journals Online’ http://welshjournals.llgc.org.uk/.

 Sir John Lloyd Lecture

 The Sir John Lloyd Memorial Lecture has been held in early spring each year since 1998.
 Admission is free, but a collection is made either for Society Funds, or for a charitable purpose connected with the Lecture.
 In recent years Theatr Brycheiniog has been the venue for the lecture and tickets are obtainable from the Box Office.
 Booking is essential, since the Lecture is often a sell-out.
 The lecture is normally published in Brycheiniog in the following year.

 |1998||Dr William Jones||Emigration from Breconshire to N America|